Germany, Pale Mother

 Germany, Pale Mother (Deutschland bleiche Mutter) is a 1980 West German drama film written and directed by Helma Sanders-Brahms.
-It was shown at the 30th Berlin International Film Festival in 1980, where it was nominated for a Golden Bear award.
+It premiered at the 30th Berlin International Film Festival in 1980, where it was nominated for a Golden Bear award.
+The title is taken from the poem of the same name by Bertolt Brecht.

 It was not released in the United States until 1984.

-The film was restored and re-released in the UK in 2015 by the British Film Institute.
+The film was restored and re-released on DVD and Blu-ray in the United Kingdom in 2015 by the British Film Institute.

-The title is taken from the poem of the same name by Bertolt Brecht.